Keeping out of harm's way in France To be frank, France is a fairly safe country. Yet

 even mere opportunists, who can turn a traveller's dream into a

-nightmare.
-Judging by the tales of woe and distress scattered
+anywhere.
+Most tales of woe and distress scattered

-matter - and losing your luggage, having your passport stolen, getting
+your passport stolen, getting

-mugged, or any other serious mishap.
-There was the
+mugged, or some other mishap.

 story of the tourists who left their hire car by the seaside in Nice,